jk-stack/jkgit-demo/README.md

 # jkgit-demo
-this is a practice github repo
+this is a practice github repo <br>
+Author - Jai Khatri